pollere/DCT/examples/relay/README.md

 ../hmIot/app2 ./hmIot/gate.bundle
 ```

-The relay is started with a list (-l option) of identity bundles and their interfaces.
-A space in front of the bundle name means a null address which uses the default (UDP multicast) interface.
-Other interfaces must be specified.
-(Future plans are to add this to the specifications in the schema.)
-Start the home relay with its external interface as a passive listener:
+The relay is started with a list (-l option) of identity bundles, one for each interface.
+Start the home relay:

 ```
-relay -l " hmIoT/home.l.bundle,34567 hmIoT/home.e.bundle"
+relay -l "hmIoT/home.l.bundle,hmIoT/home.e.bundle"
 ```

 On away, start a relay and the roaming operator:

 ```
-relay -l " hmIoT/away.l.bundle,awayhostname:34567 hmIoT/away.e.bundle"
+relay -l "hmIoT/away.l.bundle,hmIoT/away.e.bundle"
 ../hmIot/app3 ./hmIoT/roamOp.bundle
 ```